Everything you need to know about kids bank accounts

 There's no better way to learn a skill than by practising it.
 Having a bank account from a young age lets kids learn about saving, spending, and the value of money through experience.

-Opening a children's bank account — all your questions answered
+Opening a kids bank account: all your questions answered

 Ready to open an account for your kid?
 Let's go over some of the basics so you know what to expect.